What is Sciatica?

 It is usually caused by a disc prolapse (also called a bulge or herniation) or spinal stenosis.

 What is the difference between Sciatic nerve pain and other radicular leg pain?

 The sciatic nerve is formed from the L4, L5, S1, S2 and S3 nerves joining together and forming a single nerve – the longest nerve in the body.
 This is why sciatica usually travels down the whole leg into the foot.

 Sciatica refers to pain NOT numbness, altered or loss of sensation.

 Different lumbar nerve roots map out different areas on the leg and therefore pain is felt in these specific areas if these nerves are irritated; this is called ‘radicular’ leg pain.
 For example, pain caused by irritation of the L2 nerve root typically causes pain to radiate into the groin and across the top of the thigh to the inside of the thigh; this would be called ‘L2 radicular pain’.
 This pain can be very similar to the pain that is caused by pain coming from the hip joint so the history and examination are very important.

-Furthermore, when looking at the MRI scan there may be disc prolapses or stenosis at other levels but initially the focus would be, for example, on the L2 nerve root as this is where the problem is.
-As a general rule, if considering surgery, only the levels causing a problem are operated on because operating on levels that are not causing a problem just increases the risk of something going wrong.
+Furthermore, when looking at the MRI scan there may be disc prolapses or stenosis at other levels in the spine but initially the focus would be, for example, on the L2 nerve root as this is where the problem is.
+As a general rule, if considering surgery, only the level causing a problem are operated on because operating on any other levels that are not causing a problem just increases the risk of something going wrong.

 See the map of the dermatomes which illustrates where irritation of the different nerves are usually felt.